proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Grep-for-files-without-a-match.md

 ---
 layout: single
-title: 'Nix: Grep For Files Without A Match'
+title: "Nix: Grep For Files Without A Match"
 excerpt: Using the files-without-match flag
 date: 2017-03-03
 last_modified_at: 2023-04-26 13:22:37